GEO9440 – Cryospheric Modelling

-This course explores the complex and non-linear behavior of cryosphere systems.
+This course explores the complex and non-linear behaviour of cryosphere systems.
 Model equations are derived from theory, principles of numerical methods are introduced and applied to a range of problems.
 These problems involve processes relevant for permafrost evolution and glacier dynamics and are solved using finite difference techniques.

-- the derivation of model equations from theory
+- derivation of model equations from the theory

 - principles of numerical solution techniques